 Depends on what you've put in your journal / what else you've been doing on your computer.

-Reply written over 4 years ago
+Reply written almost 5 years ago

 Does what it is supposed to do.